*This article was updated on 9 February 2022.

-Recently, Datuk Zuraida Kamaruddin, the Housing and Local Government (KPKT) Minister said that the Housing Development Act 1996 (Act 118) will be amended to help buyers of abandoned housing projects.
+Recently, the Housing and Local Government (KPKT) Ministry said that the Housing Development Act 1996 (Act 118) will be amended to help buyers of abandoned housing projects.
 In this article, we question why current laws for abandoned housing projects aren’t being enforced instead – it’s high time KPKT invoke Section 18A of the HDA to prosecute delinquent housing developers

 In April 2021, KPKT said that they would be setting up a fund where housing developers are required to allocate a certain amount before they can develop a housing project.
 The fund will then be used if a developer abandons their project.
 This tuning of the current housing law is said to offer ‘more protection’ and safeguards for house buyers.

 HBA is of the opinion that this measure would bring more harm than good.
 If such a ‘rehabilitation fund’ is set up, wouldn’t house prices be increased proportionately since the housing developers will always factor the ‘increase’ to house prices?
 Would the setting of the proposed rehabilitation fund allow developers to be reckless in launching new projects?

 There’s nothing wrong with the current Housing Development Act (HDA)